-450 4.4.3.
+4.4.3.
 Euclidean Distances

 The second evaluation compares the distribution of the generated and real flow-based network data in each attribute independently.
 Therefore, we calculate Euclidean distances between the probability distributions of the generated data and the input flow-based network data (week2-4) in each attribute.
 We choose the Euclidean distance over the Kullback-Leibler divergence in order to avoid calculation problems where the probability of generated data is zero.
-Table 5 highlights the results.
+Table 3 highlights the results.
 We refrain from calculating the Euclidean distance for the attribute date first seen since exact matches of timestamps (considering seconds and milliseconds) do not make sense.
-At this point, we refer to Figure 5 which analyzes the temporal distribution of the generated timestamps.
+At this point, we refer to Figure 7 which analyzes the temporal distribution of the generated timestamps.

 Network traffic is subject to concept drift and exact reproduction of probability distributions is not desirable.
-This fact can be seen in Table 5 where the Euclidean distances between the probability distributions from week1 and week2-4 of the CIDDS-001 data set are between 0.02 and 0.14.
-Consequently,

-- generated network traffic should have similar Euclidean distances to the training data like the reference week week1.
+This fact can be seen in Table 3 where the Euclidean distances between the probability distributions from week1 and week2-4 of the CIDDS-001 data set are between 0.02 and 0.14.
+Consequently, generated network traffic should have similar Euclidean distances to the training data like the reference week week1.
 However, it should be mentioned that there is no perfect distance value x which indicates the correct amount of concept drift.
 The generated data of E-WGAN-GP tends to have similar distances to the training data (week2-4) like the reference data set week1.
-Table 5 shows that - 470 the baseline has the lowest distance to the training data in each attribute.
-The
+Table 3 shows that the baseline has the lowest distance to the training data in each attribute.
+The generated data of N-WGAN-GP differs considerably from the training data set in some attributes.

-.
-GP GP N .GP Attribute Baseline N-WGAN .GP B-WGAN -GP E-WGAN weekl duration 0.0002 0.4764 0.4764 0.0525 0.0347 transport protocol 0.0001 0.0014 0.0042 0.0015 0.0223 source IP address 0.0003 0.1679 0.0773 0.0988 0.1409 source port 0.0003 0.5658 0.0453 0.0352 0.0436 destination IP address 0.0003 0.1655 0.0632 0.1272 0.1357 destination port 0.0003 0.5682 0.0421 0.0327 0.0437 bytes 0.0002 0.5858 0.0391 0.0278 0.0452 packets 0.0004 1.0416 0.0578 0.0251 0.0437 TCP flags 0.0003 0.0217 0.0618 0.0082 0.0687 generated data of N-WGAN-GP differs considerably from the training data set in some attributes.
 This is because N-WGAN-GP often does not generate the exact values but a large number of new values.
-The binary approach B-WGAN-GP has small distances in most attributes (except for attribute duration).
-This may be caused by the distribution of duration in the training data as most flows in the training data set have very small values in this attribute.
-Further, the normalization of the duration to interval [0, 1] entails that almost all flows have very low values in this attribute.
+The binary approach B-WGAN-GP has small distances in most attributes (except for attribute Duration).
+This may be caused by the distribution of Duration in the training data as most flows in the training data set have very small values in this attribute.
+Further, the normalization of the duration to interval [0,1] entails that almost all flows have very low values in this attribute.
 N-WGAN-GP and B-WGAN-GP tend to generate the smallest possible duration (0.000 seconds) for all flows.